-Egypt's trade and investment relationship with the United States deepened over the nearly forty years since Egypt signed a peace agreement with Israel.
-Since that time, the two countries have sought ways to increase their economic and trade ties, notably through various partnership and agreements.
-At the beginning of the 1990's, negotiations for a free trade agreement were a topic of discussion, and Egypt and the U.S. finalized a Trade and Investment Framework Agreement (TIFA) in 1999.
-After the failure to reach a FTA bilaterally, the U.S. shifted to giving regional trade agreements priority, such as the 2003 Middle East Free Trade Area initiative (MEFTA).
-It did, however, conclude free trade agreements with Israel, Jordan, Morocco, Bahrain, and Oman.
-Further FTA negotiations with the UAE and Egypt were put on hold in 2005 and 2007, respectively.
+Egypt's trade and investment relationship with the United States has deepened since Egypt signed the peace treaty with Israel in March 1979.
+Though military-to-military ties were the original grounds of bilateral relations, the two countries have sought ways to increase their economic and trade ties, notably through various partnerships and agreements.
+At the beginning of the 1990s, negotiations for a free trade agreement were a topic of discussion, and Egypt and the U.S. finalized a Trade and Investment Framework Agreement (TIFA) in 1999.
+After the failure to reach a free trade agreement (FTA) bilaterally, the U.S. shifted to giving regional trade agreements priority, such as the 2003 Middle East Free Trade Area initiative (MEFTA).
+It did, however, conclude free trade agreements with Israel, Jordan, Morocco, Bahrain and Oman.

-Nevertheless, in the pursuit of a free trade framework, Egypt has made strides to open its economy through various reforms and, in essence, has laid the ground work for a free trade agreement in the future by focusing on each part of modernizing its economy.
-Furthermore, Egypt-U.S. trade operates within two initiatives designed to increase Egypt's exports to the U.S. The first is the U.S. Generalized System of Preferences (GSP), a preferential treatment program where certain products are eligible for duty-free entry to the U.S. under specific qualifications.
-The second is the Qualifying Industrial Zones (QIZs), a one-way free trade agreement that combines Egyptian and Israeli components in manufactured goods from designated industrial zones that enter the U.S. duty-free.
+Nevertheless, in the pursuit of a free trade framework, Egypt has made strides to open its economy through various reforms and, in essence, has laid the ground work for a FTA in the future by focusing on each part of modernizing its economy.
+Egypt-U.S. trade operates within two initiatives designed to increase Egypt's exports to the U.S. The first is the U.S. Generalized System of Preferences (GSP), a preferential trade treatment program where certain products are eligible for duty-free entry to the U.S. under specific qualifications.
+The second is the Qualifying Industrial Zones (QIZs), a one-way FTA that combines Egyptian and Israeli components in manufactured goods from designated industrial zones that enter the U.S. duty-free.

 Egypt's Exports to the U.S.